fmdkdd/fmdkdd.github.com/_posts/2017-08-08-ludum-dare-post-mortem.md

 We both felt that an isometric view would be right for the game, and a very good pretext to play with [THREE.js](https://threejs.org).
-We threw together a skeleton made of THREE.js and Playground.js (though we didn't use much of the later in the end) and got to work.
+We threw together a skeleton made of THREE.js and Playground.js (though we didn't use much of the latter in the end) and got to work.

 I took care of the game logic: first a grid you could put things on.
-Things would be consumers, generators or obstacles.
-A consumer would just be a number: how many houses are on the tile.
-A generator would have a coverage area, and we would use that coverage in order to validate the level configuration: make sure every consumer gets as many units of power as it requires.
+Things are consumers, generators or obstacles.
+A consumer is just be a number: how many houses are on the tile.
+A generator has a coverage area, and we use that coverage in order to validate the level configuration: make sure every consumer gets as many units of power as it requires.
 Here is the first iteration of the level validation code:

 {% highlight js %}